 169. FRESH WATER BIOLOGY.
 A systematic study of the animals and plants found in fresh water lakes and streams.
 Field work includes trips to a number of lakes and streams.
-Four credits; spring; T.Th., 10:15.
-Laboratory, W., 2:00-5:00 and arranged.
+Four credits; summer (WWC Biological Station).

 171. VERTEBRATE HISTOLOGY.
 The microscopic anatomy of vertebrate cells, tissues and organs including reference to their functions.
 Four credits; autumn; M.W., 1:00.
 Laboratory, M.W., 2:00-5:00.